Bahruz Maharramov: Early life and education

 Bahruz Maharramov was born on August 22, 1983, in Agabagy, Zardab District.
 He received his primary education in Agabagy and Kandabil.
 Then he moved to Baku where he finished secondary school #194, and also Zangilan high school #24 which was located in the capital after the capture of Zangilan District by the Armenian Armed Forces.

 In 2004, Maharramov graduated from Baku State University Faculty of Journalism.

 From 2004 to 2005, he served in the US Marine Corps in the Republic of Iraq as part of the Azerbaijani peacekeeping forces.

-In 2011, he successfully completed his bachelor's degree in law from the same university.
-In 2015, he successfully defended his doctoral thesis on the topic "The application of the European Court of Human Rights decisions by the national courts".
-Afterwards, Maharramov was awarded a PhD in law.
-In 2018, by the decision of the Higher Attestation Commission under the President, he became an associate professor.

 Career

 Since 2012, Maharramov has been doing scientific and pedagogical activity at the law faculty of BSU.
 He is the author of 3 books, 7 syllabi and more than 30 scientific articles.
 He is also an associate professor at the UNESCO Department of Human Rights and Information Law at Baku State University.

-He has held responsible positions in Azad Azerbaijan TV, International Bank of Azerbaijan, "Avromed company" LLC, Constitutional Court of Azerbaijan and PASHA Insurance.

 He is a Member of the National Assembly of Azerbaijan (VI convocation) for Bilasuvar District #66.